luyangliuable/personal-portfolio/readme.md

 - [x] **Backend Storage:** Store posts as markdown and manage them inside a volume backend.
 - [x] Featured Content section with cool candle + dark room animation effect
 * [x] Store images and assets on the rust backend for enhanced speed and performance.
+* [x] Set up TLS certificate and encryption
+* [x] Blog Reading page show [snake](https://lab.hakim.se/progress-nav/#dev ) like table of contents animation effect as user reads hard to explain but we'll see.
+* [x] Login system: users can login or continue as guests when using some tooks

 ### Upcoming Features:
-* [ ] Login system: users can login or continue as guests when using some tooks
 * [ ] Mood tracker: track what made user happy or sad and give statiscs on what things most likely going to make user sad/happy
 * [ ] Fitness Tracker: Monitor your gym advancements and create personalized workout routines.
 Additionally, earn scores based on a unique formula I developed.
 * [ ] Meet sleek: Essentially when2meet, but offering a superior UI/UX experience.